Kaos599/mini-metro-js/README.md

 **Metro Mini** is a faithful re-implementation of the critically acclaimed minimalist subway strategy game, **Mini Metro**.
 Built from scratch using **TypeScript**, **React 19**, and **HTML5 Canvas**, this project brings the addictive transit-building experience to your browser with high-performance 60fps pathfinding and rendering.

-The goal is to recreate the elegant simplicity of the original game—designing efficient subway networks for a rapidly growing city.
+The goal is to recreate the elegant simplicity of the original game designing efficient subway networks for a rapidly growing city.
 As stations pop up, you must redraw your lines, manage locomotives, and deploy resources like tunnels and carriages to keep the city moving.

 ## ✨ Features